harmonydata/harmonyapi/README.md

 role.

 `TIKA_SERVER_ENDPOINT` - This is the endpoint where `Tika` is served from.

+You can ideally set these environment variables to show Harmony where to look for dependencies and data, but it will work without it (it will download the sentence transformer from HuggingFace Hub, etc).

 The deployed Harmony uses an Azure Function to run spaCy, available in the repository
 here: https://github.com/harmonydata/spacyfunctionapp